-In this living room, a pink wall is the backdrop to a white marble fireplace, a distressed brown cabinet, a powder blue sofa and vibrant orange textiles.
+In this living room, the pink room ideas are the backdrop to a white marble fireplace, a distressed brown cabinet, a powder blue sofa and vibrant orange textiles.
 The color choice plays in as a neutral, but nods to the owner’s adventurous character.

 3. Get earthy with terracotta

 Head back in time to the earliest days of the pink living room and embrace in its ancient form by taking on trending terracotta.
 This orange-pink shade not only bedecked walls in the Mediterranean thousands of years ago, but is making waves here and now.

 ‘The apartment is testament to the fact that classic and modern design can live in perfect harmony: the overall look is one of cohesion with clever use of color,' says Sue Jones, Co-Founder and Creative Director of OKA (opens in new tab), of this characterful living room, designed for a hot climate and channelling real terracotta with a mottled paint effect great for cozy living room ideas.

 ‘A fleet of blood orange velvet Stafford Chairs beautifully match the bold terracotta walls and the dining table is the same shade as the dark wood panelling framing the doors and windows in the look.’

 When pairing your pink walls with statement pieces, don’t be afraid to dive into the other side of the color wheel.
 Pink and blue make an excellent contrast in a room – but if used in large amounts, be sure to keep them at a similar tones.